FAQ

 Bunker

-A sand-filled obstacle on the fairway and especially around the green.
-There are also grass bunkers, pits usually with tall, dense grass instead of sand.
+An obstacle filled with sand on the fairway and especially around the green.
+There are also grass bunkers, pits with mostly high, dense grass instead of sand.

 Caddie